 With all blog posts, feel free to e-mail or to leave a comment regarding any typos or errors.

 Wherever you are, and whatever you are doing, I hope that you too have a great day.
-This blog post took more than ninety minutes to prepare.
-Don’t look now, but this blog post makes 15 consecutive days with a new blog post.
+This blog post took about two hours minutes to prepare, including the time spent on the image optimization.
+This post makes 50 consecutive days with a new one.

 Please remember that you can find some great photo accessories (and necessities, like surf booties!) on Amazon by clicking on the Stuff tab on the orange/yellow menu bar above.
 On a related note, it would be extremely helpful if blog-folks who, like me, spend too much money on Amazon, would get in the habit of clicking on the Amazon logo link on the right side of each blog post when they shop online.
 As you might expect, doing so will not cost you a single penny, but would be appreciated tremendously by yours truly.
 And doing so works seamlessly with your Amazon Prime account.